rivas-j/Stock-Analysis_VBA/README.md

 ![VBA Text Prompt](images/VBA_textprompt.png)

 # <div align="center">Results</div>
 Below you will see the VBA code in action.
 I built these helpful charts using for loops with conditional statements.
 I also want to highlight the effect refactoring our code had on execution time.
-In the ticker below, we have one column listing the total volume, and another column calculating the return for each stock:
+In the ticker below, there is one column listing total volume, and another column calculating the return for each stock:

 ![2017 Stock Analysis](images/VBA_Analysis_2017.png)

-Below we can see the execution time of our script before refactoring:
+Below please see the execution time of our script before refactoring:

 ![2017 Before Refactor](images/2017_Before_Refactor.png)